Thespaceblade/Depression-Dashboard-Mobile/README.md

 ## Key Features

-- Overview dashboard with depression score and breakdown by team
+- View your overall depression score and see how each team is contributing to it
-- Recent games list with scores, opponents, and game details
+- Check out recent game results with scores and see if your teams won or lost
-- Upcoming events calendar with date and time information
+- See what games are coming up so you can prepare yourself emotionally
-- Pull-to-refresh functionality on all screens
+- Pull down to refresh and get the latest data whenever you want
-- Dark theme UI matching the web dashboard
+- Dark theme that's easy on the eyes
-- Error handling and loading states
+- Handles errors gracefully so you're not left staring at a broken screen

 ## Challenges Faced

-- Swift concurrency and actor isolation issues resolved with proper Sendable types
+- Had to figure out Swift's concurrency system and how to properly isolate actors to avoid crashes
-- API integration requiring consistent data models between backend and iOS
+- Making sure the data models matched between the backend and iOS app was trickier than expected
-- Date parsing across different formats and timezone handling
+- Dates came in all sorts of formats from the API, so parsing them correctly took some work
-- UI/UX design to match web dashboard while maintaining native iOS feel
+- Tried to match the web dashboard's look while still feeling like a native iOS app

 ## Future Additions

-- Push notifications for important game results
+- Get notified when something big happens (like a rivalry loss)
-- Widget support for home screen
+- Add a widget to your home screen so you can check your depression level at a glance
-- Historical trend charts
+- Show charts of how depressed you've been over time
-- Offline mode with cached data
+- Work offline so you can check scores even without internet
-- Apple Watch companion app
+- Maybe build an Apple Watch app so you can check your depression level on your wrist

 ## License